VITALIoTOrg/vitaliot/vital-core-security-gateway/README.md

         git clone http://gitlab.atosresearch.eu/ari/vital-core-security-gateway.git

-2. Open file **_src/main/resources/config.properties_** and set the values defined there to match the locations of the security module and the proxy running the Policy Agent.
+2. Open file **_src/main/resources/config.properties_** and set the values defined there to match the locations of the Security Adapter and the proxy running the Policy Agent.
 For example:

       ```
       PROXY_HOST=vitalproxy.com